TWasilonek/node-server-no-frameworks/README.md

 **Customers**
 ```
 POST /customers => create customer
-Don't require any specific model,
+Doesn't require any specific model,
 you can send a simple JSON payload of random key/value pairs.
 ```
 ```